-Job, children, household, everyday duties - family life is demanding and requires a lot of energy.
-If the little ones can't sleep at night or demand everything from their parents during the day, sleepless nights and tiredness are often pre-programmed.
-Here are some simple tips to help mums and dads improve their sleep patterns and get through the day more alert.
+Job, children, household, everyday duties - family life is demanding and demands a lot of energy.
+If the little ones cannot sleep at night or demand everything from their parents during the day, sleepless nights and tiredness are often inevitable.
+You can find out here which simple tips will help mothers and fathers to improve their sleep patterns and get through the day more awake.

 - Sleep tips for parents